TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 sudo rpm --import RPM-GPG-KEY-tb-aem
 ```

-Now it should be possible to download and install packages from AEM repository.

 ### Intel systems dependencies

-If your device has an Intel CPU, download [official package from Intel](https://cdrdv2.intel.com/v1/dl/getContent/630744)
+If your device has an Intel CPU, download [the official package from Intel](https://cdrdv2.intel.com/v1/dl/getContent/630744).
-and extract ACM appropriate for your platform to `/boot/`.
+Select the correct ACM .bin corresponding to your CPU (using the .PDF
+included in the zip as a guide) and move the `.bin` into the dom0 `/boot/` directory.

+Helpful commands:
+`unzip <zip.acrhive.name>`- to unzip the Intel .zip archive.
+`mv <ACM.bin> /boot/` - to move the correct ACM to `/boot`.

 ### Installing prerequisite packages

-#### Qubes repository dependencies

 Start by installing prerequisite packages.
 Those are not part of newly added
 repository, but `qubes-dom0-current-testing`: